 is an equivalence.
-Indeed, the cotangent complex of a based loop space is a shift of the original cotangent complex: let $F:\dAff^\op\to\cS$ be a prestack, and let $x:\Spec S\to F$ be a $S$-point of $F$.
-The point $x$ canonically induces a point $\delta_x:\Spec S\to \Omega_x F$, and the following relation holds:
+Indeed, the cotangent complex of a based loop space is a shift of the original cotangent complex: indeed, let $F:\dAff^\op\to\cS$ be a prestack, and let $x:\Spec S\to F$ be an $S$-point of $F$; then the point $x$ canonically induces a point $\delta_x:\Spec S\to \Omega_x F$, and the following relation holds: